Locust0/AVI/Tournament.markdown

       //How much distance will we cover with this seperation? float distCovered = (groupSize - 1) * sep;

-      //find the maximum dif from which we can start
+      //find the maximum dif from which we can start spawning drones
-      //spawning drones (and have them all fit) float distDif = totalDist - distCovered;
+      //(and have them all fit)
+      float distDif = totalDist - distCovered;

       //Pick a dif value to start spawning drones